-Action 3: Members of the Kangaroo Management Reference Group will be provided with relevant information and afforded the opportunity to advise DEWNR on kangaroo management issues throughout the life of this plan.
+Action 3: Members of the Kangaroo Management Reference Group will be provided with information and afforded the opportunity to advise DEW on kangaroo management issues throughout the life of this plan.

-The Kangaroo Management Reference Group (KMRG), which is convened by DEWNR, is the primary forum through which stakeholder group representatives can raise issues for discussion, as well as communicate their group's positions and interests to Government and other stakeholders on a regular basis.
+The Kangaroo Management Reference Group (KMRG), which is convened by DEW, is the primary forum through which stakeholder group representatives can raise issues for discussion, as well as communicate their group's positions and interests to Government and other stakeholders on a regular basis.
 KMRG members are selected based on their skills and experience relevant to their nominated position.
 The current membership of KMRG encompasses representatives of animal welfare, the kangaroo industry, landholder groups, Aboriginal communities, conservation organisations and government stakeholder groups (both Federal and State).
 Members hold their appointed positions for three-year terms.
-The function of KMRG is to advise the Chief Executive of DEWNR on matters about the implementation and review of this plan.
+A key function of KMRG is to advise the Chief Executive of DEW on matters about the implementation and review of this plan.

-- 3.1 KMRG is provided with relevant information as required throughout the life of this plan. - 3.2 KMRG meets at least twice per year to review the progress of this plan with the plan's goal and aims.
+- 3.1 DEW will provide KMRG members with information as required throughout the life of this plan. - 3.2 DEW staff will organise KMRG meetings at least twice per year for members to provide advice to DEW on the management of kangaroos in South Australia and the implementation of this plan.

-Action 4: Relevant public documents will be made available on the Kangaroo Conservation and Management web page.
+Action 4: Public documents will be made available on the Kangaroo Conservation and Management web page.
 The provision of information to members of the public promotes understanding of the function of this plan and assists members of the community to develop informed opinions regarding kangaroo management issues.

-- 4.1 Throughout the life of this plan the Kangaroo Conservation and Management web page will contain the following information: - a statement of the reasons commercial harvest is undertaken in this State - the current and previous South Australian Commercial Kangaroo Management Plans - current and previous annual Quota Reports - current and previous annual Harvest Reports - historical and current population estimates and harvest data - contact information for the Kangaroo Management Program - current forms for commercial kangaroo permits - 4.2 Documents outlined in 4.1 and any additional relevant information, will be posted on the Kangaroo Conservation and Management web page within one month of becoming publicly available. - 4.3 Publicly available kangaroo management information is distributed to interested parties within one month after such a request, in an appropriate format.
+- 4.1 DEW staff will update the Kangaroo Conservation and Management web page as required to ensure that the web page contains the following information: - a statement of the reasons commercial harvest is undertaken in this State - the current and previous South Australian Commercial Kangaroo Management Plans - current and previous three annual Quota Reports - current and previous three annual Harvest Reports - historical and current population estimates and harvest data - contact information for the Kangaroo Management Program - current forms for commercial kangaroo permits and permit holders - 4.2 DEW staff will ensure that documents outlined in 4.1 and any additional information, is published on the DEW web site within one month of becoming publicly available. - 4.3 DEW staff will distribute publicly available kangaroo management information to interested parties within one month after such a request.

-Action 5: Where appropriate, relevant DEWNR staff will participate in media interviews and prepare media releases.
+Action 5: Where appropriate, DEW staff will participate in media interviews and prepare media releases.